ThreeMammals/Ocelot/README.md

 ## Logging

-Ocelot uses the standard logging interfaces ILoggerFactory / ILogger<T> as such you can use any logging provider you like such as default, nlog, serilog or whatever you want.
+Ocelot uses the standard logging interfaces ILoggerFactory / ILogger<T> at the moment.
+This is encapsulated in  IOcelotLogger with an implementation for the standard asp.net core logging stuff at the moment.

 ## Caching